Loud Brothers: 1820s

+The Louds were progressive in their methods.
+In 1826, they won particular notoriety owing to a grand piano they made for an eccentric Louisiana planter named Gordon.
+Gordon had worked as a driver, but came into money unexpectedly.
+He became anxious to outdo all his Southern neighbors, whom he felt were too proud to acknowledge him as an equal on account of his former occupation.
+He built a mansion and began to throw ostentatious social gatherings, which required a custom-made grand piano.
+The Louds, in line with Gordon's flamboyant style, produced a piano with a 7.5 octave range, the most extensive range ever reached till that point, though it was reportedly worthless from a musical perspective.

-On May 15, 1827, Thomas Loud, Jr., took out a patent for his down-striking action, which was a very ingenious piece of mechanism and a remarkable development in action evolution, for its time, but it came to nothing practically.
+On May 15, 1827, Thomas Loud Jr. patented an early down-striking action.
+Despite being a novel development in action design at the time, it never achieved commercial success.

 1830s

-In 1835, he took out a patent for a cast metal plate, with compensating tubes, after the manner of Thoms & Allen's plate for grands, patented previously in London, with the difference that Loud's tubes were supposed to rest in sockets cast in the frame, which was produced in two entire castings, unlike Babcock's plate, This frame, however, was only a mere strip of cast-iron adjusted with small screws in the woodwork, outside the hitch-pin section, and this was a copy of Babcock's scheme.
+In 1835, he took out a patent for a cast metal plate, with compensating tubes, after the manner of Thoms & Allen's plate for grands, patented previously in London, with the difference that Loud's tubes were supposed to rest in sockets cast in the frame, which was produced in two entire castings, unlike Babcock's plate.
+This frame, however, was only a mere strip of cast-iron adjusted with small screws in the woodwork, outside the hitch-pin section, and this was a copy of Babcock's scheme.
 On December 7, 1837, Loud patented a further extension of this plate idea, illustrated in two figures given elsewhere.
 In the same patent, he published two square actions, which were a compromise theoretically between the common English and French actions, with special methods of adjusting the play of the jack underneath the hammer-heels in each design, as exemplified in the drawings given.
 The actions have neither hoppers nor rockers, and the manner of regulating “escapement in each is also original to an extent, as the plates indicate.
 The actions never survived, but Loud's compensating tubes” were generally adopted in New York in 1838, applied by various makers in such a manner as to defeat the object of Loud's patent.
 Albany shortly followed suit.